 Bend in the Bow’s vision is to tell stories: stories about our city’s beginning, our impact on the land and how our culture was shaped by our environment in each of the three parks that the project represents.

-A Public Open House took place on May 19, to see what was shared please click on the following: Open House Information Boards.
-We also accepted online feedback throughout the month of June.
+In Phase 2, a Public Open House took place on May 19, 2016.
+To see what was shared at the Open House, view Open House Information Boards.

 WHAT WE HEARD